max-kay/bachelor_thesis/report/main.typ

 ```
 This algorithm applies each operation to the starting and end position of the pair and then checks either one of the positions was mapped to the
 original starting position, if so, it appends the other position to the expansion.
+Subsequently the end position is tested against the origin_site to see if the pair is a single site or mixed site pair.

-The pair multiplicity now can be calculated by multiplying the length of the expansion and the length of the orbit of the pairs.
+The pair multiplicity now can now be calculated by multiplying the length of the expansion with the length of the orbit of the pairs and
+with an additional factor of 2 for mixed pairs, as each pair can be constructed from either of the two sites.

 == Pair Calculation <main_algo>
 As arguments, the program takes a space group, the positions from which the pairs need to generated, the bounds applied to the problem and optionally